pressureless/paper_md/papers/Regularized/Regularized.md

 # EXTENSION TO AFFINE LOADS

 So far we showed how to use regularized Kelvinlets to construct grablike deformations guided by the brush tip displacement.
 However, other sculpting operations assign an affine transformation, instead of a translation, to the brush.
-A typical example is the twist brush which defines a rotation centered at x0.
+A typical example is the twist brush which defines a rotation centered at $x_0$.
 Similarly, scale and pinch brushes are generated based on affine transformations.
 In order to augment these brushes with elastic response, we propose to extend the formulation of regularized Kelvinlets by replacing the vector-based load distribution with a matrix-based distribution.
 <figure>
 <img src="./img/img4.png" alt="Trulli" style="width:100%" class = "center">
 <figcaption align = "center">Fig. 4.
 Smaller radius vs. multi-scale extrapolation: A closeup of Figure 3 for a single-scale brush is shown overlaid by its displacement vectors (left).
 Reducing the brush radius ε makes the displacements more concentrated, but still with a long-range falloff (middle).
 In contrast, a tri-scale brush leads to localized displacements with a faster decay (right).
 </figcaption>
 </figure>
 Our approach leverages the linearity of the elastostatics equation with respect to differentiation.
-More specifically, given a regularized Kelvinlet uε and its associated force vector f , we compute the directional derivative д·∇ of (2) along the vector д, yielding
+More specifically, given a regularized Kelvinlet uε and its associated force vector f , we compute the directional derivative $\boldsymbol{g} \cdot \nabla$ of (2) along the vector $\boldsymbol{g}$, yielding

 $$